radixsorth/PorousFreezeThaw/README.md

 This repository contains supplementary materials for the manuscripts

-**Pavel Strachota - Three-dimensional numerical simulation of water freezing and thawing in a container filled with glass beads**
+**Pavel Strachota - Three-dimensional phase-field simulations of water freezing and thawing at pore-scale**

 and